evhub/coconut/FAQ.md

 Yes!
 But only in the backporting direction: Coconut can convert Python 3 to Python 2, but not the other way around.
 Coconut really can, though, turn Python 3 code into version-independent Python.
 Coconut will compile Python 3 syntax, built-ins, and even imports to code that will work on any supported Python version (`2.6`, `2.7`, `>=3.2`).

-There a couple of caveats to this, however: some constructs, like `async`, are for all intents and purposes impossible to recreate in lower Python versions, and require a particular `--target` to make them work.
-For a full list, see [compatible Python versions](DOCS.html#compatible-python-versions).
+There a couple of caveats to this, however: Coconut can't magically make all your other third-party packages version-independent, and some constructs will require a particular `--target` to make them work (for a full list, see [compatible Python versions](DOCS.html#compatible-python-versions)).

 ### How do I release a Coconut package on PyPI?